mratsim/blocksmith/rewinder.md

 The rewinder service answers requests that require state data.

 It interacts with 2 services:
-- the "Validated" service
+- the "Clearance" service
   - to provide the head block of the canonical chain.
-- the "Staging" service
+- the "Quarantine" service
   - to validate a block
   - to validate an attestation

 It is the only module that apply `state_transition()`.
 Furthermore the only other module that deal with `BeaconState` is the HotDB but only with raw copyMem.
 This is an important properties with the following benefits:
 - BeaconState is costly both in term of memory and CPU.
 We can focus the target of our optimizations.
 - Mutable state has a higher chance to have bugs.
 We can focus the target of our instrumentation and verification effort.
-- When stateless clients become a reality, we can strip this module, the `Staging` service and the state caching part from the HotDB.
+- When stateless clients become a reality, we can strip this module, the `Quarantine` service and the state caching part from the HotDB.

 To verify a block or an attestation, the application must load the state prior to the targeted block and then try to apply the block.
 This requires keeping a cache of states and blocks to apply to reach the target state, this is retrieved from the HotDB.